danesmum2k19/4chan-Thread-Downloader/README.md

 Designed to run in Python 3 (May work in Python 2 [Not Recommended])

-Requires wget and basc_py4chan
+Requires requests and basc_py4chan

 Install them with:

 >sudo pip install basc_py4chan

->sudo pip install wget
+>sudo pip install requests

 Run
 >./4download.py --help